- Bounce ideas around

 There are so many ways to build online friendships with other photographers.

-Social media platforms offer diverse opportunities for you to meet others with the same passion.
-You may not be able to ever meet them in person or go out together taking photos, but don’t let this hinder you.
+Some social platforms for photography offer diverse opportunities for you to meet others with the same passion.
+You may not be able to ever meet them in person or go out together to take photos but don’t let this hinder you.
 Building online relationships with other photographers is a factor of the modern world we live in.
+Take a look at

-The key is to find an online community you feel safe and confident with.
+Finding an online community of photographers where you feel safe and confident is key.
 Be involved.
 Share your photos.
 Ask questions.
 Read a lot.
 Leave comments.
 The more you begin to interact, the more likely it is others will connect with you.

 Making new friends takes some effort.
 For shy people, it’s always more of a challenge.